Table of Contents

-Once you receive your CAS, you will need to pay £150 for health coverage as an immigrant for the first year.
-The receipt of this payment will also be required while applying for the student visa for UK.
+Once you receive your CAS, you must pay #150 for health coverage as an immigrant for the first year.
+Receiving this payment will also be required while applying for a UK student visa.

 4) Visa application

-Important Note: Dates play a crucial role when you apply for a student visa for the UK.
-For instance, the visa application must be submitted at least three months before the commencement of the classes.
-Similarly, make sure you apply within six months after receiving the CAS form.
+Important Note: Dates play a crucial role when applying for a UK student visa.
+For instance, you must submit the visa application at least three months before your classes commence.
+Similarly, make sure you apply within six months of receiving the CAS form.

 5) Documents required

-You will need to bring the following documents at the time of the visa interview.
+You will need to bring the following documents during the visa interview.

 - Tuberculosis screening certificate from a UKVI-approved TB Test Centre (applicable for some countries)